mkayaa0/HackerRank-SQL-Solutions/README.md

-HELLO !
-Here is the list of all the problems of SQL section in HackerRank.
+Here is the list of all the solutions of the problems of SQL section in HackerRank.

 I hope you find it well.

-Mehmet